JonathanFRocha/JonathanFRocha/README.md

 ### 🌱 I'm challenging myself with:

 Since I made contact with the world of development,I have been feeding myself daily with knowledge about web development. :notebook_with_decorative_cover:
-* I'm currently trying to dive deeper and deeper into the React Framework.
+* I'm currently trying to dive deeper and deeper into the Backend world using node and .NET core
-* Learning more about Python.
+* Learning more about C#.
-* Trying out some web animations.
+* Trying out some JAVA.
-* Reading Dev articles daily. :newspaper:

 ### :desktop_computer: Tools and Languages <img src="./jimCoding.gif" width="50" heigth="auto" align="center" />